KHATHARSYS/Data-Science-Projects-with-Python/README.md

 # Data-Science-Projects-with-Python
-In this repository I will share some porjects that I have developed about Data Science with R
+In this repository I will share some porjects that I have developed about Data Science with Python